-During their time in the program, MFT students can gain independent collegiate teaching experience.
+As part of their training, students can gain independent collegiate teaching experience.
 Students teach online or classroom-based undergraduate courses in the Department of Human Development and Family Science.
 Given the Department’s focus on excellence in instruction, students holding teaching appointments participate in a seminar that provides intensive training in course design, assessment/grading, classroom management, and effective instruction.

 Advanced Practical Experience

 During their fourth year in the program, students complete a full-time, 9-month advanced practical experience, which is similar to an internship.
 Through the Advanced Practical Experience, students can pursue opportunities for advanced training and experience in research, teaching, supervision, clinical practice, grant writing, and policy development, among others topics.
 Students work closely with their advisors to develop a plan for the advanced practical experience that is tailored to their career goals.
 For more information about the Advanced Practical Experience, please see the MFT Program Handbook.